krishdragneel/FEMprojects/README.md

-🔧 Multi-Physics Analysis of Globe Valve
+🔧 MULTI-PHYSICS ANALYSIS OF GLOBE VALVE
 📊 Comparative Study: Stainless Steel vs. Brass vs. Bronze

+⚙️ ANSYS • 📐 Finite Element Analysis • 🌐 Multi-Physics Simulation

-📌 Project Overview
+📌 PROJECT OVERVIEW

-This repository presents a Finite Element Analysis (FEA)–based multi-physics study of a globe valve.
-The objective is to evaluate and compare the structural, vibrational, and thermal performance of three materials under realistic operating conditions.
+This project presents a Finite Element Analysis (FEA)–based multi-physics study of a globe valve.
+The objective is to compare the 🏗️ structural, 🔊 vibrational, and 🌡️ thermal performance of different materials under realistic operating conditions relevant to industrial valve applications.

-🧪 Materials Studied
+🧪 Materials analyzed in this study:

-🧱 Stainless Steel
+• 🧱 Stainless Steel

-🟡 Brass
+• 🟡 Brass

-🟤 Bronze
+• 🟤 Bronze

-🧠 Analyses Performed
+🧠 ANALYSES PERFORMED

-🔊 Modal Analysis
+🔊 MODAL ANALYSIS

-Evaluated natural frequencies and mode shapes

-Focused on resonance avoidance in vibration-prone environments

-🏗️ Static Structural Analysis

-Applied 10 MPa internal pressure

-Applied 500 N mechanical load

-Evaluated Von-Mises stress and safety factor
+Natural frequency and mode shape analysis was performed to evaluate vibration characteristics and resonance safety in mechanically excited environments.

+🏗️ STATIC STRUCTURAL ANALYSIS

+The globe valve was subjected to an internal pressure of 10 MPa and an external mechanical load of 500 N. Von-Mises stress and safety factor were used to assess structural integrity.

-🌡️ Thermal Analysis
+🌡️ THERMAL ANALYSIS

-Temperature range: −35 °C to 450 °C

-Studied heat flux and temperature distribution
+A steady-state thermal analysis was conducted for temperatures ranging from −35 °C to 450 °C to study heat flux and temperature distribution across the valve body.

-📈 Key Results
+📈 KEY RESULTS

-🧪 Criteria	🥇 Best Material	📌 Observation
-🔊 Vibration Resistance	Stainless Steel	Highest natural frequency 🏗️ Structural Safety	Bronze	Highest safety factor
+🔊 Vibration Resistance: Stainless Steel showed the highest natural frequency and best resistance to resonance.

+🏗️ Structural Safety: Bronze exhibited the highest safety factor under pressure loading.

-🌡️ Heat Dissipation	Bronze	Highest thermal conductivity ❄️ Thermal Insulation	Stainless Steel	Lowest heat flux ✅ Final Recommendation
+🌡️ Heat Dissipation: Bronze demonstrated superior thermal conductivity.

+❄️ Thermal Insulation: Stainless Steel retained heat effectively due to low thermal conductivity.

+✅ FINAL RECOMMENDATION

-🏗️ Structural safety: Bronze
+🏗️ Structural safety → Bronze

-🔊 Vibration-critical applications: Stainless Steel
+🔊 Vibration-critical applications → Stainless Steel

 🌡️ Thermal applications:

-🔥 Cooling required: Bronze
+• 🔥 Heat dissipation → Bronze

-❄️ Heat retention required: Stainless Steel
+• ❄️ Heat retention → Stainless Steel

+🧾 DOCUMENTATION

+📄 A detailed PDF report containing the full methodology, numerical results, tables, and conclusions is included in this repository.

+🛠️ TOOLS AND SOFTWARE

+• ⚙️ ANSYS Workbench
+• 📐 Finite Element Method (FEM)
+• 📊 Modal, Structural, and Thermal Solvers